rahulrj/Machine-Learning/P2-Student Intervention System/README.md

 ### Random Forest Classifier
 **Applications of Random Forest Classifier**
+-Binomial Option Pricing- One of the most basic fundamental applications of decision tree analysis is for the purpose of option pricing.
+The binomial option pricing model uses discrete probabilities to determine the value of an option at expiration
+- It can be used as an "instant physician" trained an autoassociative memory neural network to store a large number of medical records, each of which includes information on symptoms, diagnosis, and treatment for a particular case.
+After training, the net can be presented with input consisting of a set of symptoms; it will then find the full stored pattern that represents the "best" diagnosis and treatment
+- In stock market business,many factors weigh in whether a given stock will go up or down on any given day

 **Advantages of Random Forest Classifier**
 - Random forest runtimes are quite fast, and they are able to deal with unbalanced and missing data